jaykay12/tech/_posts/2020-9-20-apache-solr.md

 ### Analyzers, Filters & Tokenizers

 <ins>**Analyzer**</ins>
-  - Examines the text of fields and generates a token stream
+  - Examines the text and generates a token stream

   - Comprises of tokenizers & filters

-  - Are generally in 2 phases, denoted by type: index & query
+  - 2 phases, denoted by type: index & query

 <ins>**Tokenizer**</ins>
-  - Breaks up a stream of text into tokens, where each token is a sub-sequence of the characters in the text.
+  - Breaks up a stream of text into tokens, where each token is a sub-sequence of characters in the text.

   - Analyzer is aware of the field it is configured for, but a tokenizer is not.